NicholasBerryman/ArduinoClassResources/CodeInformation.md

 			* Objects may also have operations associated with them (See the later section on **Objects** for more)

 ### Variables
 Variables are names given to a block of memory in the computer running your programming.
-These blocks of memory may store different data at different points during program execution, and thus the value encoded by a
+These blocks of memory may store different data at different points during program execution, and thus the value encoded by any single variable may change.
+* **Syntax**
+	* **Initialisation**
+		* Variables in C++ m

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNTY1ODcxLC0xNjc5Njc5MjgxXX0=
+eyJoaXN0b3J5IjpbLTQyMDU5MDQ5MywtMTY3OTY3OTI4MV19
 -->